yoxu515/aot-benchmark/README.md

     - [ResNeSt-101](https://github.com/zhanghang1989/ResNeSt/releases/download/weights_step1/resnest101-22405ba7.pth)
     - [Swin-Base](https://github.com/SwinTransformer/storage/releases/download/v1.0.0/swin_base_patch4_window7_224_22k.pth)

     The current default training configs are not optimized for encoders larger than ResNet-50.
-If you want to use larger encoders, we recommond to early stop the main-training stage at 80,000 iteration (100,000 in default) to avoid over-fitting on the seen classes of YouTube-VOS.
+If you want to use larger encoders, we recommend early stopping the main-training stage at 80,000 iterations (100,000 in default) to avoid over-fitting on the seen classes of YouTube-VOS.

 3. Training and Evaluation

     The [example script](train_eval.sh) will train AOTT with 2 stages using 4 GPUs and auto-mixed precision (`--amp`).
-The first stage is a pre-training stage using `Static` dataset, and the second stage is main-training stage, which uses both `YouTube-VOS 2019 train` and `DAVIS-2017 train` for training, resulting in a model can generalize to different domains (YouTube-VOS and DAVIS) and different frame rates (6fps, 24fps, and 30fps).
+The first stage is a pre-training stage using `Static` dataset, and the second stage is a main-training stage, which uses both `YouTube-VOS 2019 train` and `DAVIS-2017 train` for training, resulting in a model that can generalize to different domains (YouTube-VOS and DAVIS) and different frame rates (6fps, 24fps, and 30fps).

     Notably, you can use only the `YouTube-VOS 2019 train` split in the second stage by changing `pre_ytb_dav` to `pre_ytb`, which leads to better YouTube-VOS performance on unseen classes.
 Besides, if you don't want to do the first stage, you can start the training from stage `ytb`, but the performance will drop about 1~2% absolutely.

-    After the training is finished (about 0.6 day for each stage with 4 Tesla V100 GPUs), the [example script](train_eval.sh) will evaluate the model on YouTube-VOS and DAVIS, and the results will be packed into Zip files.
-For calculating scores, please use offical YouTube-VOS servers ([2018 server](https://competitions.codalab.org/competitions/19544) and [2019 server](https://competitions.codalab.org/competitions/20127)) and offical [DAVIS toolkit](https://github.com/davisvideochallenge/davis2017-evaluation).
+    After the training is finished (about 0.6 days for each stage with 4 Tesla V100 GPUs), the [example script](train_eval.sh) will evaluate the model on YouTube-VOS and DAVIS, and the results will be packed into Zip files.
+For calculating scores, please use official YouTube-VOS servers ([2018 server](https://competitions.codalab.org/competitions/19544) and [2019 server](https://competitions.codalab.org/competitions/20127)) and official [DAVIS toolkit](https://github.com/davisvideochallenge/davis2017-evaluation).

 ## Adding your own dataset